Skip to content

 • Stock appreciation rights (SARs)

 Worker cooperatives are enterprises solely owned and democratically governed by their workers.
 Generally, employees join the cooperative by paying a fee, and each worker gets one vote.
-They are most common in startups and small companies, although they are possible companies with thousands of workers.
+They are most common in startups, small companies, and companies with social missions, although they are possible at companies with thousands of workers.

-To learn more about worker cooperatives, visit our friends at the Democracy at Work Institute.
+To learn more about worker cooperatives, visit our friends at the Democracy at Work Institute and the US Federation of Worker Cooperatives.

 Employee Ownership Trusts